 Try to keep the conversation around drugs and alcohol open at all times.
-There’s often stories about drugs in the media and on TV, so use these as springboards for conversations.
+There’s often stories about drugs or alcohol in the media and on TV, so use these as springboards for conversations.
 This way, when you do ask your child about drugs and alcohol, it should feel more natural and they won’t feel accused.

 Remember there’s no point in being heavy-handed when you talk about drugs and alcohol, as this will probably backfire.
 Instead, take a balanced approach and bear in mind that information is everything.
 Giving your child the facts from reliable sources and telling them in a reasonable manner about the effects and risks, will make them feel empowered and informed rather than chastised.

 Dealing with a son or daughter who has a serious drug or alcohol problem can be an emotional rollercoaster.
 The withdrawal symptoms from drugs like heroin can be very severe and cravings can continue to be a problem for quite some time.
 If your child is dependent on alcohol, they will require assessment, prescribed medication and medical care to manage alcohol withdrawal symptoms which can cause serious complications if they are not treated medically.

 It may take several attempts before your son or daughter successfully breaks their addiction even with support.

 And while your child must want to stop using drugs or alcohol first – there are many different treatments and support services which they can use to support them.

 You may also want to look into support groups for family members.
 This is a good opportunity for you to voice your feelings and see how others are coping.